 Knowing the difference between purpose, goals, and objectives is essential not only in defining the scope and limits of a particular undertaking but also in appreciating and achieving desired results.

 The difference between purpose, goals, and objectives

 The following standard definitions provided a better understanding of the difference between purpose, goals, and objectives:

-1. Purpose: Purpose provides the reason for doing something or more specifically, for justifying the desire behind end results.
+1. Purpose: Purpose provides the reason for doing something or more specifically, for justifying the the desired results.
 It essentially represents intentions.

-2. Goals: A goal is a general statement describing a desired end result.
+2. Goals: A goal is a general statement describing the desired results.
 It represents aspiration or sets future directions or destinations.